afontcu/afontcu.dev/content/blog/autonomy/index.md

 ## The expansion

-However, there are some flaws with fixed constraints: We never get people (or teams) back if they lose track.
+Yet, there are some flaws with fixed constraints: We never get people (or teams) back if they lose track.
 Also, they don't trigger any improvement.

 Without a common ground, there's no baseline where we can agree upon.
 No way to get back on track.